San Jose Convention Center

-The San Jose Convention Center opened in 1989, replacing a convention hall of the same name at San Jose Civic.
-It is named after Tom McEnery, a former mayor of San Jose.
-The South Hall opened in 2005, and the main hall was renovated and expanded in 2013.
-Team San Jose manages the convention center along with several nearby event centers.
+The center opened in 1989, supplementing a convention hall at the San Jose Civic, later renamed Parkside Hall, which was demolished in 2019.
+It is named for Tom McEnery, a former mayor of San Jose.
+The South Hall, an 80000 sqft tent-like structure, was added in 2005, and the Main Hall was renovated and expanded in 2013.
+The venue is managed by Team San Jose, which also operates several nearby event spaces.